Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 This section is relevant for the target production environment:

-1. **Approved Repositories:**: Third-party dependencies SHOULD only be obtained via internal and approved repositories.
+1. **Approved Repositories:** Third-party dependencies SHOULD only be obtained via internal and approved repositories.

 2. **Dependency Approval:** Before a new third-party dependency can be used in production applications or within the release build environment, it MUST be approved by the architecture board.
 This requirement does not affect new releases of a dependency that has already been approved.